 If you have chosen to have one or more teeth extracted, our dentists in Woburn, MA will take the time to sit down with you and explore your options for replacing the missing tooth as soon as you are able.
-We never recommend the extraction of a tooth without first educating our patients on the importance of replacing it in order to stabilize your oral health.
+We never recommend the extraction of a tooth without first educating our patients on the importance of replacing it to stabilize your oral health.

 Our goal is to assist you in moving through life with a full, healthy smile.
-It is our desire to help you to save as many of your teeth as possible, although there are times when it is necessary to extract a tooth.
+We desire to help you to save as many of your teeth as possible, although there are times when it is necessary to extract a tooth.
 A cracked tooth, an unsuccessful root canal, a severely decayed tooth, or a tooth that lacks adequate bone support are among the most common justifications for an extraction.

 Wisdom Teeth Extractions